-Elizabeth is right about another thing, too: this recipe feeds a crowd!
-When it's just my husband and myself, I sometimes halve the recipe.
+Elizabeth is right about another thing, too: This recipe feeds a crowd!
+When it's just my husband and me, I sometimes halve the recipe.
 Either that, or I'll freeze half the sauce before adding the pasta.
 For a larger family or dinner with friends, this would be the perfect amount.

 - Emma, September 2014

 Serves 8 to 10

 1 large shallot or small onion, diced

 1 head cauliflower, cut into small, bite-sized florets

 1/2 to 3/4 cup fresh breadcrumbs or panko